andrewklau/hardware_control_docker/Docker/README.md

 npm install --unsafe-perm
 ```

-The worker service is a NodeJS script which queries the scheduler for jobs.
-It should
+The worker service is a NodeJS script which queries the scheduler for jobs every minute.
-be started on boot.
+It should be started on boot.
 The worker requires the following ENV variables:

 - SCHEDULER_URL
 - SCHEDULER_TOKEN

-Setting the NodeJS script to start on boot will be done with systemd
+Setting the NodeJS script to start on boot will be done with systemd:

 ```
 echo '